 Nowadays, there are laptops that support USB-C which can carry over video signals too.
-USB-C is the future, but laptops and other other devices are still catching up.
+USB-C is the future, but laptops and other devices are still catching up.
 However, USB-C portable monitors can be a bit dim.

 Another point to consider when buying a portable monitor for a laptop is the size.
 If you’re planning to extend your laptop’s screen, I recommend looking for a monitor that’s similar to the size of your laptop’s.
 15.6 inches is a good starting point.

 For example, a 15″ monitor to a 15″ laptop screen, and so on.
-Generally, I recommend getting a second monitor that is equal to or great than your laptop’s screen.
+Generally, I recommend getting a second monitor that is equal to your laptop’s screen.
 Smaller, specifically 13.3″ monitors, are cheaper, and definitely an option, but they can also be a strain on your eyes.
 Ultimately, it’s up to you.

-Before you buy a portable monitor for your laptop you need to make sure your that it’s compatible with your laptop.
+Before you buy a portable monitor for your laptop you need to make sure that it’s compatible with your laptop.
 For starters, check if your laptop has USB-C with video support, usually labeled as “ALT-Mode”.
 Thunderbolt 3 should be compatible with every USB feature.

-There are also regular USB monitors (powered by simple USB TYPE A cable) that work okay but are usually a bit dimmer than the USB-C versions.
+There are also regular USB monitors (powered by a simple USB TYPE A cable) that work okay but are usually a bit dimmer than the USB-C versions.
 You will also need to connect them to a USB 2.0 or 3.0 port, the 3.0 being preferred.
 For regular USB, you might have to download specific drivers.

 You need to realize that these monitors usually pull power from USB, which isn’t that much, and not enough to create a very bright screen.
 That also means they’ll be pulling power from your laptop, which could make the battery drain quite fast.